Years ago I remember picking up a pair of gloves and reading, “One Size Fits All”.

 The other day I accidentally deleted an entire morning of work.

-I realized fighting it wouldn't do anything to undelete my work.
+I realized fighting it wouldn't do a darn thing to undelete my work.

-I didn't want to let it go because I needed the work to get done.
+Yet, I didn't want to let it go.
+I needed the work to get done.

-So, I chose to fix and move forward!
+So, I chose to fix it and move on!

-When I realized I lost all of my hard work by my own human error, my face flushed, I felt hot, angry and in disbelief.
+When I realized I lost all of my hard work by my own human error, my face flushed, I felt hot, I felt angry at myself and I felt complete disbelief.

 I wanted to fight it, stamp my feet and have all my work return!

 This is a small scale example.
-What about bigger losses, conflicts and inner-fights with ourselves?
+What about bigger losses, conflicts and inner-fights within ourselves?

 Same principle.
-Once we allow ourselves to grieve, allow the emotion to move through, then we can return to presence, choice and intention.
+Once we allow ourselves to address our inner-needs and reconnect with our heart, allowing the emotion to move through, then we return to presence, choice and intention.
+Then the action becomes much easier to move into and more effective because we feel better.

-Application: When you notice your client is stuck in fight, help them first grieve, allow the emotions that surfaced and then, when they are ready, help them move into action with a heart at peace.
+Application: When you notice your client is stuck in "fight", help them first identify what they are needing at a heart level.
+Then, when they are ready, help them choose their next action with a heart at peace.

 Laurel Inman, PCC